 It does what it says on the tin!
 When I first started looking for gardening books they were so in-depth and all assumed I had loads of money, time and space.
 So I wanted to strip down gardening to its basics: growing stuff.
 This meant focussing on plants that I had grown on my balcony and therefore should be easy enough for other beginners too.
 Once you’ve gained that confidence, you can move into other aspects of gardening.
 Get your copy here.

-What are your top 5 tips on getting started with plants and gardening?
+What are your top 5 tips for getting started with plants and gardening?

-Work out why you’re growing first – to eat?
+- Work out why you’re growing first – to eat?
 To look at plants?
 To relieve stress?
-That will help direct you towards the right plants
+That will help direct you toward the right plants

 Can you please tell us the importance of plants and well-being?